 - 4.1 The report will consider the issues primarily from the perspective of the general law, but we will highlight where we think appropriate, associated public relations issues and/or political implications which might arise. - 4.2 The report will not consider certain matters which are expressly "out of scope".
-These currently include PI and D&O insurance, which is understood to be the subject of a separate report to the Board..
+These are currently insurance, directors liability.